top of page

 4. "I’m afraid of needles."

-I completely understand.
-Needles aren’t exactly what most people associate with relaxation.
+I completely understand, I'm no fan of hypodermic needles either and needles aren’t exactly what most people associate with relaxation.

 🔹 A Perspective to Consider: From my experience, many individuals find acupuncture sessions deeply relaxing, with sensations differing significantly from those of medical injections.
-It seems that the term 'needle' might evoke certain expectations.
-Could it be worthwhile to explore how these perceptions align with the actual experience of acupuncture?
+After all, when was the last time you took a restful nap while getting a flu shot?
+It seems we are stuck with the word 'needle', as the European use of 'pin' is hardly better.
+See what I did there.

 🔹 Sources: